Longest Mountain Range In North America

 The discovery of gold and silver in the mid-19th century triggered a massive influx of settlers, leading to the rapid development of mining towns and the displacement of indigenous peoples.
 The construction of railroads across the Rockies further accelerated settlement and economic growth.

 Today, the Rocky Mountains are a popular destination for outdoor recreation, attracting millions of tourists each year.
-Activities such as hiking, skiing, fishing, and camping contribute significantly to the economies of mountain communities.
+But activities such as hiking, skiing, fishing, and camping contribute significantly to the economies of mountain communities.
 The range is also home to several national parks and protected areas, which are managed to preserve its natural and cultural resources.

 Subranges and Key Features